yuanbei/Nars-Wiki/Structure.md

 Thus water is now appearing in the subject term and not part of a product compound.

-Structural transformation rules are also applied when two premises are given to the system and one of them has compound predicate term.
+Structural transformation rules are also applied when two premises are given to the system and one of them has compound term.
 System can then deduce one of the below conclusions: <br/>

 **1. {S --> P <f1,c1>; (P|Q) <f2,c2>} |-- S --> (P|Q) <F deduction is applied> <br/>
 2. {S --> P <f1,c1>; (S&T) <f2,c2>} |-- (S&T) --> (P&T) <F deduction is applied> <br/>